The Police Bill is a threat to us all

 The proposed Police, Crime, Sentencing and Courts Bill - known as the Police Bill for short - applies militaristic practices of control and coercion to restrict the everyday exercise of peaceful protest and political activity in the UK.
 It is an example of everyday militarism.

-The Peace Pledge Union is one of over 200 organisations who signed a letter criticising the bill shortly after it was published by ministers.
+The Police Bill will introduce severe restrictions on protest, of the sort that would not look out of place in Putin's Russia.
+The Peace Pledge Union is one of over 200 organisations who signed a letter criticising the bill shortly after it was published by UK ministers.
 The bill is a threat to the rights of every single person in the UK to engage with politics and society.

 Peaceful protest is a fundamental right, not a privilege granted to us by the rich and powerful.
 We have legal rights because our ancestors campaigned for them.
 Our rights to engage in nonviolent activism must be constantly exercised, and defended from those who want to protect the powerful from criticism.